opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 ===========================

 Right-click on the Binder button below and select "Open Link in New Window" to launch the tutorial environment.
-This will allow you to keep the tutorial instructions in view alongside the environment.
+This will allow you to keep the tutorial instructions open alongside the environment.

 The tutorial environment may take a few minutes to start.